eprei/42_override/level09/Ressources/walkthrough.md

 ## The strategy

-Redirect the program's flow to `secret_backdoor` function and pass the address of `/bin/sh` as the first argument to `system()`.
+The strategy is to redirect the program's flow to `secret_backdoor` function and pass the address of `/bin/sh` as the first argument to
+`system()`.
 From here, we'll pass the command we want to execute, which is `cat /home/users/end/.pass` to read the password for the last level.

 ## The Vulnerability

 `char storage[140]` is a shared buffer located in the `handle_msg` function's stack frame.
-Is used to store both the username and the message. `set_username` and `set_msg` functions are called from `handle_msg`.
-They get user input, username and message respectively, first store them into internal buffers and then copied into `storage` sheared buffer.
+It is used to store both the username and the message. `set_username` and `set_msg` functions are called from `handle_msg`.
+They get user input, username and message respectively, first store them into internal buffers and then copied into `storage` shared buffer.
 However, both functions have problems regarding memory management.

 `set_username` writes up to 40 bytes into `storage + 140` when `storage` is only 140 bytes long.
 This means that